-Western civilization is the best we have come up with within the timeline of our presently discernible and/or recorded history (Approx. 12,000 years).
-Steven Pinker in his book “The Blank Slate the Modern Denial of Human Nature” said of Western civilization: “Not only acknowledging human nature compatible with social and moral progress, but it can help explain the obvious progress that has taken place over millennia.
+Western civilization is the best humanity has come up with within the timeline of our presently discernible and/or recorded history (We can surmise 12,000 years of history beginning with agriculture and organized religion.
+History gets more detailed with the development of writing about 3,000 BC).
+Steven Pinker in his book “The Blank Slate the Modern Denial of Human Nature“ said of Western civilization: “Not only acknowledging human nature compatible with social and moral progress, but it can help explain the obvious progress that has taken place over millennia.
 Customs that were common throughout history and prehistory-slavery, punishment by mutilation, execution by torture, genocide for convenience, endless blood feuds, the summary killing of strangers, rape as the spoils of war, infanticide as a form of birth control, and the legal ownership of women-have vanished from large parts of the world.”
-(Chapter 9) And in chapter 14: “……part of a long-running expansion of freedom in the West that has granted children their always-present desire for more autonomy than parents are willing to cede.
+Chapter 9.
+And in chapter 14: “……part of a long-running expansion of freedom in the West that has granted children their always-present desire for more autonomy than parents are willing to cede.
 In traditional societies, children were shackled to the family’s land, betrothed in arranged marriages, and under the thumb of the family patriarch.
 That began to change in medieval Europe, and some historians argue it was the first steppingstone in the extension of rights that we associate with the Enlightenment and that culminated in the abolition of feudalism and slavery.”
 If we do not stop the present shift to the left and anarchy we will lose all these advancements.
 I will add if we shift too far right we will also lose all the advancements.
 We are in danger of becoming like Martin Luther’s drunken peasant: “Human nature is like a drunk peasant.
 Lift him into the saddle on one side, over he topples on the other side.”

 “In this book is attempted for the first time the venture of predetermining history, of following the still untraveled stages in the destiny of Culture, and specifically the only Culture of our time and on our planet which is actually in the phase of fulfillment – the West European – American.”